MacLeek/trackmac/README.rst

 	             https://www.v2ex.com/         15s   0.4%

-To see the data of last day, last week or last month, simply add -d, -w or -m respectively.
+To see the data of yesterday, current week or current month, simply add -d, -w or -m respectively.

 .. code:: bash